numberoverzero/bloop/docs/dev/internals.rst

 Usage is as you'd expect.
 You should only call ``verify_model`` on a model that has been verified.
 Currently, there is no way to mark a model as unverified.

-Here's a sample that shortcuts the create/describe if the model's verified, and verifies the model on success:
+Here's a sample that shortcuts the create/describe if the model's verified, and marks the model as verified on success:

 .. code-block:: python